JuanPabloDiaz/doc/_posts/2023-06-13-new-domain.md

 title: "Purchase and Configure Your New Domain"
 date: 2023-06-13 09:00:00 -0500
 categories: domain
-tags: portfolio project github frontend hosting
+tags: domain porkbun vercel github-pages
 ---

 # How to Purchase and Configure your New Domain